-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
 Students are encouraged to meet with a Legal Assistant/Paralegal academic advisor each semester to select the appropriate courses.